A limited number of no more than 10 students are selected per year according to the general selection guidelines.

 In addition to the general admission requirements, the following specific selection criteria are used in combination to select the eligible students:

-- a demonstrated professional, academic and personal interest in and commitment to international air, space and telecommunications law;
+- a demonstrated professional, academic and personal interest in and commitment to humanitarian and/or military law;

 - an indication that the applicant would be likely to put the qualification to good use in his or her future career, preferably in his or her country of origin (the ‘multiplier effect’);

 - geographic representation (in the sense that an overrepresentation of students from a particular African country will be avoided, given the pan-African scope and ambitions of the programme);

 - gender representation (in the sense that an equitable balance between women and men is sought);

 - equitable representation of persons from vulnerable communities (such as persons with disabilities, persons belonging to indigenous communities and LGBTI persons).

 Also consult General Academic Regulations G30-G55 as well as the LLM/MPhil Guideline Document of the Faculty of Law and the programme-specific regulations set out in respect of each programme.